Reduce your IA with dynamic web content

 - Contact Us

-But if you start to add customer-centric content, the IA can start to get really complicated, really quickly.
+But if you start to add customer-centric content, the IA can start to get complicated, really quickly.

 - We serve a number of industries and we can speak to them all in their own industry-specific language, so let’s add an industries section!